 Being trained as a geographer, there are very few opportunities to study religion in the way a scholar of religion typically would.
 To be transparent, I am still trying to understand how my work can effectively bridge the gap between these disciplines.
-The musings I share here will begin to help me do so.
-I consider this post a fieldwork reflection.

 In the summer of 2024, I was delighted to be able to travel to Peru for a fieldwork season.
 I learned an inconceivable amount from those I worked alongside, and grew in my vision as a scholar.
+This post is a short reflection on the role of spiritual tourism and landscape in my fieldwork context.

 Spiritual tourism

 Peru is depicted in tourism marketing and other forms of digital media as a highly ‘spiritual’ place… and for good reason.
 There is no doubt that ‘spiritual’ or ‘religious’ meaning is readily produced in day-to-day lives.
-In Peru, the blending of religious traditions—namely Catholicism and Andean cosmologies—are described as syncretism.
-This unique variant of Christianity does not fit neatly into a single denominational category, which piques the interest of people around the world.
-Peru is also well set-up to succeed in the spiritual tourism industry: from spiritual retreat centres to ayahuasca lodges and “Inka” pilgrimages, tourism organizations dot the landscape from the Andes to the Amazon.
-Even the name of the most popular destination, the Sacred Valley (home to Machu Picchu), oozes religion.
+In Peru, the blending of religious traditions—namely Catholicism and Andean cosmologies—are described academically as syncretism, or ‘Folk Catholicism.’
+These unique variants of Christianity do not fit neatly into a single denominational category.
+Syncretism also piques the interest of people around the world.

 Where, however, is the line between real, embodied experiences and what tourists are told is authentic and traditional?
 This raises important questions about the commodification of the sacred.
 Is it ethical for spiritual practices and experiences to be catered to specific audiences for their consumption?
 I guess the answer is not all that straightforward.
 While it was clear to me that tourism provides important economic opportunities for local people, I felt uncomfortable seeing spirituality be performed in the ways it sometimes was.